tsunami643/blog/_posts/2018-07-18-ti8-team-guide.md

 **Notable tournament placings** 4<sup>th</sup> place at DAC 2018 Major, 2<sup>nd</sup> place at MDL Macau Minor

-**How did they qualify?** At any given moment, there are usually 3 teams consistently vying for king of the hill status in SEA.
+**How did they qualify?** At any given moment, there are usually three teams consistently vying for king of the hill status in SEA.
 This year, the rock-paper-scissors was Mineski-Fnatic-TNC.
 Mineski was invited, Fnatic took the first qualifier spot, and TNC narrowly scraped the second.

 **What can we expect?** TNC can easily take a game off any team in the entire tournament without breaking a sweat.